raeel97/match-the-pride-flags/README.md

 The Match the pride flags game is simple, there are 6 pairs of pride flags hidden randomly under identical cards.
 The goal of the game is to match each pair of flags by clicking on two cards at a time.
 Once all the pairs have been selected, the game is won.

 <h3 id="overview4">How does it work?</h3>
 The game is built and styled using HTML, CSS and Vanilla Javascript.
-The live site can be viewed [here](https://raeel97.github.io/match-the-pride-flags/). <br>
+The live site can be viewed <a href="https://raeel97.github.io/match-the-pride-flags/" target="_blank">here</a> <br>
-The wireframes can be viewed [here](https://drive.google.com/drive/folders/1TptRYKftXfu9MB07vW2qt07NjJUql_nA?usp=sharing).
+The wireframes can be viewed <a href="https://drive.google.com/drive/folders/1TptRYKftXfu9MB07vW2qt07NjJUql_nA?usp=sharing" target="_blank">here</a>.